NguyenHoaiPhuong/tokoin-test/readme.md

 - **utils**: contains other useful functions, sucn as CheckError, PrintPtrStructObject, etc

 - **main**: this is the "entrypoint" package where go cmd will run the whole app.
-There are 4 go files in this package:
+There are 5 *.go files in this package:
     - main.go: includes function main() which is the entrypoint of *go run* command.
     - user.go: includes all functions related to user object
     - ticket.go: includes all functions related to ticket object
     - organization.go: includes all functions related to organization object
+    - user_test.go: includes a unit test of function ConsolidateUserData

 Workflow: